 Key insight: The brain uses neurons nearby one another to represent visual features nearby one another.
 Convolutional neural networks excel at finding and using spatial patterns to perform tasks such as image generation.
 Thus, a convolutional neural network can use the spatial relationships between active neurons in a brain scan to reconstruct the corresponding visual image.

-How it works: The authors used a picture-to-picture generative adversarial network (GAN) to try to produce an image of what a person was looking at based on functional magnetic resonance imaging (fMRI): 3D scans that depict blood flow in the brain, which indicates neuron activity.
+How it works: The authors used a picture-to-picture generative adversarial network (GAN) to try to produce an image of what a person was looking at based on functional magnetic resonance imaging (fMRI): 3D scans that depict blood oxygenation in the brain, which indicates neuron activity.
 They trained the GAN on Doctor Who fMRI, a collection of video frames from 30 episodes of Doctor Who and corresponding fMRIs captured as an individual watched the show.

 - The authors converted each 3D scan into 2D images, each of which represented distinct sections of the brain, using a neuroscientific device known as a receptive field estimator .